tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 Now copy/paste the contents at [this gist](https://gist.github.com/tgoldenberg/b024fd60ad6fab148bdcd2b039eac5c9) and past them in `application/styles/colors.js`.

 Before we build our first component, a warning that we will be using [**ES6**](http://es6-features.org/) syntax.
-If you're unfamiliar with using features such as `import`, destructuring, the spread operator, and the `=>` fat arrow function syntax, we recommending first completing the ES6 chapter in the appendix.
+If you're unfamiliar with using features such as `import`, destructuring, the spread operator, and the fat arrow function syntax, we recommend first completing the ES6 chapter in the appendix.
 Here are some other resources to get you up to speed:

 - [Tutorial by Mantra](https://tutor.mantrajs.com/say-hello-to-ES2015/introduction)
 - [learnharmony.org](http://learnharmony.org/)